Reviewing OTC Markets Group (OTCM) & The Competition

-OTC Markets Group (OTCMKTS: OTCM) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its competitors?
-We will compare OTC Markets Group to related companies based on the strength of its profitability, risk, dividends, valuation, earnings, analyst recommendations and institutional ownership.
+OTC Markets Group (OTCMKTS: OTCM) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its rivals?
+We will compare OTC Markets Group to related businesses based on the strength of its profitability, earnings, risk, valuation, institutional ownership, dividends and analyst recommendations.

-OTC Markets Group has a beta of 0.75, indicating that its share price is 25% less volatile than the S&P 500.
-Comparatively, OTC Markets Group’s competitors have a beta of 0.46, indicating that their average share price is 54% less volatile than the S&P 500.
+OTC Markets Group has a beta of 0.75, meaning that its share price is 25% less volatile than the S&P 500.
+Comparatively, OTC Markets Group’s rivals have a beta of 0.46, meaning that their average share price is 54% less volatile than the S&P 500.

-This is a summary of recent ratings and price targets for OTC Markets Group and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for OTC Markets Group and its rivals, as provided by MarketBeat.

 |Sell Ratings